Velliz/pudo/_docs/b-basics/roles.md

 }
 ```

-from code sample above, you have permission wrapped as array of 'strings', so any authentication can consists of
+From code sample above, you have permission wrapped as array of 'strings', so any authentication can consists of
 no permission, one permission, or many permissions as needed.

 Puko also have a doc command to seal a function with an permission code like this: